abuech2s/nmeasim/Readme.md

 ```

 If `radar` is active, `gps` will be automatically activated as well (the active-flag of `gps` will be ignored.).
 The simulator will check every `15s`, if this file is modified (based on MD5 hash).
-In case of changes, the configuration file is reloaded automatically.
+In case of changes, the configuration file is reloaded automatically.<br/>

 The variable `nroftrack` of `gps` will always be ignored.
-We expect, that we produce just GPS data for one object.
+We expect, that we produce just GPS data for one object.<br/>
 The variable `nroftrack` of `radar` will always be ignored.
 There is a list of fixed positions of track objects.

 ## Changelog